-Effluent is then trickled through the reed bed and will come out the other side with a number of undesirable components removed, such as ammonia and phosphorus (Fig. 1).
-Effluent is not exclusively domestic sewage with reed beds being employed to filter and purify water for wastewater in mines as well as landfill leachate and air strip run-off (Adeola et al. 2009; Cooper, 2007).
+Effluent is then trickled through the reed bed and will come out the other side with a number of undesirable components removed, including ammonia and phosphorus (Fig. 1).
+Effluent is not exclusively domestic sewage, reed beds have also been employed to filter and purify water for wastewater in mines as well as landfill leachate and air strip run-off (Adeola et al. 2009; Cooper, 2007).